Antonio Canova

 What is Antonio Canova known for?

 Antonio Canova is known for his freestanding marble carving of Cupid and Psyche.
-He was the most celebrated sculptor in Europe by the 1790s, receiving commissions from Napoleon, Pauline Borghese, and the Pope.What was Antonio Canova's art style?
+He was the most celebrated sculptor in Europe by the 1790s, receiving commissions from Napoleon, Pauline Borghese, and the Pope.What should I know about Antonio Canova's prints?

 Sources